-Although energy companies claim that the process can be done safely, hydraulic fracturing has been associated with contaminated air, soil, and groundwater.11 Concerns about the effects of hydraulic fracturing have led some jurisdictions to ban the process or institute moratoria on it.
+Although energy companies claim that the process can be done safely, hydraulic fracturing has been associated with contaminated air, soil, and groundwater.

 To date, most of the proposals concerning hydraulic fracturing have asked companies for reports on the risks of the procedure and on the company's efforts to mitigate those risks.
 Companies have also been asked to report on the chemicals used in hydraulic fracturing.
-These reports are covered by the guideline "Reports on social and environmental issues," on page 32.
+These reports are covered by the guideline "Reports on environment and social issues," page 17.